Hanishkiran/jira-story-completeness/README.md

 See [Set up Forge](https://developer.atlassian.com/platform/forge/set-up-forge/) for instructions to get set up.

+## Features

+The app analyzes Jira user stories and checks for:
+- **User Story Format**: Requires all three keywords (Given, When, Then) to be present
+- **Acceptance Criteria**: Checks for acceptance criteria, AC, or requirements
+- **Test Cases**: Checks for test cases, testing, or scenarios
+- **Dependencies / Assumptions**: Checks for dependency, dependencies, assumption, or assumptions

+The app displays a completeness score (X/4) and a visual progress bar that changes color based on completion:
+- 0/4: Gray
+- 1/4: Soft amber (#FBBF24)
+- 2/4: Warm amber (#F59E0B)
+- 3/4: Lime-green (#84CC16)
+- 4/4: Green (#16A34A)

 ## Quick start

-- Modify your app frontend by editing the `src/frontend/index.jsx` file.
+- Modify your app frontend by editing the `src/index.jsx` file.

-- Modify your app backend by editing the `src/resolvers/index.js` file to define resolver functions.
+- Modify your app backend by editing the `src/resolver.js` file to define resolver functions.
 See [Forge resolvers](https://developer.atlassian.com/platform/forge/runtime-reference/custom-ui-resolver/) for documentation on resolver functions.

 - Build and deploy your app by running:
 ```